LabHidro/PFGIS-Tool/README.md

 A step by step for installing the PFGIS-Tool are available in the file Install-PFGIS-Tool.txt or in the link: https://pfgis-tool.readthedocs.io/en/latest/start.html

-The PFGIS-Tool User's Manual is under development and can be accessed through the link: https://pfgis-tool.readthedocs.io/en/latest/index.html
+The PFGIS-Tool user manual is available at: https://pfgis-tool.readthedocs.io/en/latest/index.html (Under development).